Prezzodaman/x86/README.md

-mov es,ax ; only have to set this once at the beginning of the code mov di,0 ; destination index (used for the offset) mov al,2 ; the colour index to write mov byte [es:di],al ; write to offset di, starting from es
+mov es,ax ; only have to set this once at the beginning of the code mov di,0 ; destination index (used for the offset) mov al,2 ; the colour index to write mov byte [es:di],al ; write to offset di, at segment es
 ```

 Also, a worthy note about the layout of mode 13h is that the video memory actually extends beyond the visible graphics.
-The graphics start at offset A000h, and last for 64000 bytes.
+The graphics start at segment A000h, and last for 64000 bytes.
 But I recently discovered that after it (at offset A000h:FA00h) there are an additional 768 bytes, which perfectly fits an entire colour palette.
 It has no relation to the colours you actually see, but it can be used as temporary storage, which is especially useful if you're doing effects that require altering the default palette, such as colour fading.
 This useful feature is barely documented anywhere, so I'm putting it here for my reference and yours too!

 ## Sound
 I've developed 2 different sound libraries: Beeplib and Blastlib.
 Beeplib handles the PC speaker, and it can play back sound effects, songs, and even *digital samples!* Sound effects are stored as "arrays" of word values, with a 0 denoting the end of a sound effect.
 You can also use 3 for note cuts or 2 to loop playback, useful for music.
 For "music", you can make a text file containing a bunch of notes, and convert it using **note2pitch.py**.
 Doing this allows for a much more readable syntax, before it gets converted into a bunch of macros.